Soyandroid/suspect/README.md

 - The SUS format specification sucks, and not just because it's Google-translated.
 This format sucks and makes no sense.
 - The SUS format supports dumb things that make no sense and CHUNITHM doesn't support, those things obviously get ignored.
     - NotesEditorForD particularly outputs SUS files that suck, but Seaurchin is fine with them for some reason.
 The files suck, and I have to make them suck less before I can do anything reasonable with them.

+- Many thanks to "hahaluckyme" on Discord for the extremely useful .c2s documentation they wrote, and to everyone cited on their doc.
+- Thanks to everyone who worked on Seaurchin for the SUS format.
+I don't like it, but I can't deny that it's useful.